 Are you good at guitar?
 Pick up some extra cash by helping others master their passion for music.
 Are you artsy?
 Teach someone how to design, craft, or master lettering.
 Are you into fitness?
 Teach someone how to get fit.

-In 2020, it’s never been easier to teach something in person or—even better—online.
+In 2021, it’s never been easier to teach something in person or—even better—online.

 Say it again for the people in the back!

-Put in the up-front effort to build a meaningful course based on your unique skills and experiences, and then collect checks for months (or years!).
+Put in the upfront effort to build a meaningful course based on your unique skills and experiences, and then collect checks for months (or years!) afterward.
 The ROI on your time could mean you’ll never Google “how to make money fast” again. 😉

 5. Review Websites in Exchange for Cash

 Over the past few years, I’ve been reviewing websites for quick cash paid via PayPal.
 My favorite and trusted website review platform is UserTesting.

 Here’s how the UserTesting site works: First, you apply to be a part of the panel.
 Part of this sign-up will be taking a practice test.
 Afterward, you review test websites and give feedback, and get paid $10 for every 20-minute test you complete.
 It’s a great way to make a little extra money on your own schedule.
 You can do the testing at night, during your lunch break, or whenever!